This post contains affiliate links.

 Get a webhosting plan and domain

 For WordPress.org you need a little space somewhere on the internet to save all your posts, themes, and settings to.
 That’s your webspace, which you’ll get from a webhosting company.
 I always recommend bloggers who want to start to use Bluehost because they have a special WordPress plan which offers reliable performance, super duper support and is very affordable.
+The WordPress software will also be installed there automatically, so you don’t have to mess with the installation.

 A little excurse in hosting plans: Most important is that your plan offers unlimited traffic (for the tons of traffic you’ll get once you’re a successful blogger) and for a fashion blog with many images at least 10GB of webspace.
 If you can get a secure SSL encryption with it, it’s even better (that encryptes all the information that is sent over your website, and makes it more secure to browse your blog – and people say it will soon become an important factor in Google’s search ranking).